Alaska Elopement Planning Guide: Where to Stay, What to Do & More! *Updated for 2023

-As your Alaska elopement photographer I can connect you with an amazing officiant who can legally perform your ceremony.
+As your Alaska elopement photographer & planner I can connect you with an amazing officiant who can legally perform your ceremony.
 If you’re considering a helicopter charter I know a couple helicopter pilots who are ministers in the state of Alaska & will happily marry you & your fiance’ on a glacier!

 Something to keep in mind; if you want to have less to worry about during your elopement in Alaska, you can always get legally married in your home state and then celebrate your elopement with an amazing adventure and vows exchange in Alaska.
 But having an Alaskan marriage license can be a pretty cool perk!
 In Alaska you can also get marriage certificates which are sort of like certified copies of your marriage license.

 When you should elope in Alaska is mostly based on the location and activities you plan on.
 Summer days are very long and fairly warm, with highs being in the 60’s in most of the state, though it can be much warmer or cooler depending on elevation and the region you’re in.
 Most adventure options are available during the summer from the beginning of June to the end of September, as winter makes things less accessible due to inclimate weather and many more hours of darkness.
 August is probably my favorite month as it’s still warm but the evenings start getting darker and by the end of August you have opportunities to see the unforgettable northern lights.

 Winter may be for you however, if you want to include any winter sporting activities, like the state sport of dog mushing or skiing.
 You could even take a train ride aboard the Alaskan Railway!
 Locations may differ, but generally September is the best time to catch the stunning fall colors.
 Weather does vary greatly from region to region because of the vastness of the state of Alaska, so make sure you do research on any specific regions you have in mind.
 For example the coast near Homer will be more mild than up near Talkeetna or Fairbanks.